Aksyon (TV program)

 Aksyon is a Philippine television news broadcasting show that aired on TV5.
-Originally anchored by Paolo Bediones, Erwin Tulfo and Cheryl Cosim, it premiered on April 5, 2010, on the network's evening line up replacing TEN: The Evening News.
+Originally anchored by Paolo Bediones, Erwin Tulfo and Cheryl Cosim, it premiered on April 5, 2010, on the network's evening line up replacing Balita Ngayon and TEN: The Evening News.
 The show concluded on March 16, 2020.
 Luchi Cruz-Valdes and Ed Lingao served as the final anchors.
 It was replaced by Frontline Pilipinas in its timeslot.

 Background

-The name of the newscast is based on News5's slogan "Higit sa Balita, Aksyon!", (trans.
-"Beyond the news, Action!").
+The name of the newscast is based on News5's slogan Higit sa Balita, Aksyon!.

 History

 2010–2014: As a primetime newscast

 Aksyon premiered on April 5, 2010, at 9:00 PM with Paolo Bediones and Cheryl Cosim as its first anchors.
-The news program used a touch-screen television called "Aksyon Board".
-It is the first local newscast to report via Live-Pack in contrast to the OB Vans used by its competitors.
+The news program used a touch-screen television called Aksyon Board.
+It is the first local newscast to report via live-pack in contrast to the OB Vans used by its competitors.
 There is also a round-up news update called Aksyon Ngayon.

-On October 25, 2010, Erwin Tulfo of the police-report-and-public-service-segment Aksyon Metro joined the newscast and their time slot was moved to 6:00 PM, then 5:45 PM, and then 5:30 PM serving as a former lead-in to the network's former variety shows Willing Willie/Wil Time Bigtime.
+On October 25, 2010, Erwin Tulfo, host of the police-report-and-public-service-segment Aksyon Metro, joined the newscast and their time slot was moved to 6:00 PM, then 5:45 PM, and then 5:30 PM serving as a former lead-in to the network's former variety shows Willing Willie/Wil Time Bigtime.
 On that same day, the newscast also introduced a new augmented virtuality set and OBB.
-On November 8, 2010, the newscast began its simulcast on the then-newly launched Radyo5 92.3 News FM (now 105.9 True FM).
+On November 8, 2010, the newscast began its simulcast on the then-newly launched Radyo5 92.3 News FM.

 On February 18, 2011, Paolo Bediones left the newscast for Aksyon JournalisMO, leaving Tulfo and Cosim as the main anchors, with Shawn Yao (showbiz and weather) and Makata Tawanan (Makata's Super Bidyo) as segment anchors.
 The newscast was also given new weekday graphics and new virtual background while starting its simulcast on AksyonTV on February 21, 2011.

 On June 6, 2011, the newscast added a news desk while updating their graphics and title card.
-"Makata's Super Bidyo," a video features segment, was reformatted with its new name "Makatang Gala" (The Stray Poet), where Makata Tawanan goes on streets to bring information to its viewers.
+"Makata's Super Bidyo", a video features segment, was reformatted with its new name "Makatang Gala", where Makata Tawanan goes on streets to bring information to its viewers.
 By July 25, 2011, Lourd de Veyra joined the newscast, hosting his weather-and-trivia-segment "Weather or Not", which includes relevant and historical bites after de Veyra presents the weather.